Album: History

 An album (Latin albus, white), in ancient Rome, was a board chalked or painted white, on which decrees, edicts, and other public notices were inscribed in black.
 It was from this that in medieval and modern times, album came to denote a book of blank pages in which verses, autographs, sketches, photographs and the like are collected.
 This in turn led to the modern meaning of an album as a collection of audio recordings issued as a single item.

+The first audio albums were actually published by the publishers of photograph albums.
+Single 78 rpm records were sold in a brown heavy paper sleeve with a large hole in the center so the record's label could be seen.
+The fragile records were stored on their sides.
+By the mid-1920s, photo album publishers sold collections of empty sleeves of heavier paper in bound volumes with stiff covers slightly larger than the 10" popular records.
+(Classical records measured 12".)
+On the paper cover in small type were the words "Record Album".
+Now records could be stored vertically with the record not touching the shelf, and the term was applied to the collection.

 In the early nineteenth century, "album" was occasionally used in the titles of some classical music sets, such as Robert Schumann's Album for the Young Opus 68, a set of 43 short pieces.

 With the advent of 78 rpm records in the early 1900s, the typical 10-inch disc could only hold about three minutes of sound per side, so almost all popular recordings were limited to around three minutes in length.
 Classical-music and spoken-word items generally were released on the longer 12-inch 78s, playing around 4–5 minutes per side.
 For example, in 1924, George Gershwin recorded a drastically shortened version of his new seventeen-minute composition Rhapsody in Blue with Paul Whiteman and His Orchestra.
 The recording was issued on both sides of a single record, Victor 55225 and ran for 8m 59s.
 By 1910, though some European record companies had issued albums of complete operas and other works, the practice of issuing albums was not widely taken up by American record companies until the 1920s.